NLnetLabs/cascade/doc/manual/source/building.rst

 .. danger::

-   In its current alpha version form Cascade does not yet support upgrading and will likely report errors if a newer version is started without first deleting the state and policy files created by an older version.
+   In its current alpha version form Cascade will likely report errors if a newer version is started using existing state and policy files created by an older version.

+   Before upgrading delete all state and policy files.
+Note that **this will delete signing keys stored on disk**.
+Signing keys stored in HSMs will NOT be affected but Cascade will no longer know about them.
+If left behind HSM signing keys are no longer wanted you will need to remove them manually.

-   Before upgrading do the following: *(if you modified any of the filesystem locations specified in your Cascade config file, use the updated paths instead of the default paths shown in these instructions)*
+   *(if you modified any of the filesystem locations specified in your Cascade config file, use the updated paths instead of the default paths shown in these instructions)*

    .. code-block:: bash